Table 2 Data Declaration

 - The statistics under the heading “Estimated total” represent the above “Area actually reporting” totals plus estimated totals for agencies submitting 2 months or less of data.

-- The FBI derives national statistics for community types by using the community type estimates for individual states as shown in the previously published Table 3.
+- The FBI derives national statistics for community types by using the community type estimates for individual states as shown in Table 5.

 These tables contain statistics for the entire United States.
 Because not all law enforcement agencies provide data for complete reporting periods, the FBI includes estimated crime numbers in these presentations.
 The FBI computes estimates for participating agencies that do not provide 12 months of complete data.
 For agencies supplying 3 to 11 months of data, the national UCR Program estimates for the missing data by following a standard estimation procedure using the data provided by the agency.